webexone/webexone.github.io/_pages/Admin_flow_Experience.md

 ---

+**Note:** If you have prior experience with creating flows, please navigate to step 2:.
+{: .block-warning }

 ## 2.1: Configuring tenant for Call Delivery

 ⚠️ You can use this link to download the [Audio Files](https://webexcc.github.io/assets/files/lab_wav.zip){:target="\_blank"}.
 Those files are already pre-uploaded on the Lab Tenant.